 Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
 They are generally due for settlement within 30 days and therefore are all classified as current.
-Trade receivables are recognized initially at fair value.
+Trade receivables are stated at fair value and subsequently measured at fair value through profit or loss, less provision for impairment.
+Impairment thereon are computed using the simplified IFRS 9 Expected Credit Loss (ECL) Model, where the receivables are aged and probability of default applied on each aged bracket.
+Trade receivables meet the definition of financial assets and the carrying amount of the trade receivables approximates their fair value.

 The Company holds the trade receivables with the objective to collect the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.
 Details about the Company's impairment policies and the calculation of the loss allowance are provided in note below.

-ii) Classification of financial assets at amortised cost
+5.7.1.2 Classification of financial assets at amortised cost

-The company classified its financial assets at amortised cost only if both of the following criteria are met:

-- the asset is held within a business model whose objective is to collect the contractual cash flows, and - the contractual terms give rise to cash flows that are solely payments of principal and interest.
+- The company classified its financial assets at amortised cost only if both of the following criteria are met: - the asset is held within a business model whose objective is to collect the contractual cash flows, and - the contractual terms give rise to cash flows that are solely payments of principal and interest.